Last updated: May 2026

 How to use this calculator

-You need two values from a blood test: your total testosterone (in nmol/L) and your SHBG (in nmol/L).
-Both are standard markers on a hormone blood panel.
-Enter them and the FAI calculates immediately.
+You need two values from a blood test: your total testosterone and your SHBG.
+US labs report total testosterone in ng/dL (select ng/dL in the calculator) and SHBG in nmol/L. Both are standard markers on a hormone blood panel — enter them and the FAI calculates immediately.

 Worked example